 - If the cancer is blocking the opening of the esophagus, the opening can be made bigger to help food and liquids pass through to the stomach.

 - The doctor can learn more about whether the cancer can be removed with surgery.

-This test is much like an endoscopy except that the doctor passes the scope into the windpipe (trachea) and the tubes leading into the lungs to see if the cancer has spread there.
-The mouth and throat are sprayed first with a numbing medicine.
+This test is much like an endoscopy except that the doctor passes the scope into the windpipe and the tubes leading from the windpipe into the lungs (bronchi) to see if the cancer has spread there.
+Your mouth and throat are sprayed first with a numbing medicine.
 You may also be given medicine into a vein line to make you feel relaxed.
 A biopsy sample might also be taken.

 Thoracoscopy and laparoscopy

 These tests let the doctor see lymph nodes and other organs inside the chest or belly (abdomen) using a hollow lighted tube with a small video camera on the end.
 The doctor can also remove lymph nodes through the same tube to test them for cancer.
 This information is helpful in deciding if surgery is a good option.